 Click here to read the rest of the ‘Toxic Chemicals’ Threaten Humanity case-study

 Plummeting sperm counts, shrinking penises: toxic chemicals threaten humanity

 “The chemicals to blame for our reproductive crisis are found everywhere and in everything”

 The chemicals to blame for this crisis are found in everything from plastic containers and food wrapping, to waterproof clothes and fragrances in cleaning products, to soaps and shampoos, to electronics and carpeting.
 Some of them, called PFAS, are known as “forever chemicals”, because they don’t breakdown in the environment or the human body.
 They just accumulate and accumulate – doing more and more damage, minute by minute, hour by hour, day by day.
 Now, it seems, humanity is reaching a breaking point……Erin Brockovich – 18th March 2021

-Notoxicom® in addition to everything mentioned above; the Notoxicom® family of products have an underlying formula that enables them to meet GreenScreen® level 3 requirements.
-GreenScreen® is one of the most recognized methods of comparative chemical hazard assessments available.
-Benchmark Scores provide a standardized and straightforward way to compare and communicate about chemical hazards.
+In addition to the features mentioned, the Notoxicom® family meets GreenScreen® level 3 requirements due to its underlying formula.
+GreenScreen® is one of the most recognised methods of comparative chemical hazard assessments available.
+Benchmark Scores provide a standardised and straightforward way to compare and communicate about chemical hazards.
 More information on what GreenScreen® is all about; can be found here:Click here to find out more about what GreenScreen® is all about.